 Other things to bear in mind

 Also, always keep in mind that restrictive covenants may prevent you from making changes to your property, so it’s vital you check.

-Working out the cost of your building works
+How to work the cost of your building works

 How much you spend depends on what type of home improvement you’re considering.

 For example, if you’re considering a loft conversion, there are five options you can choose from.
 Each option costs a different amount and will deliver a different return to your investment:

 - Introducing some Velux windows (costing circa £25,000)

 - Standard dormer extension (costing circa £30,000)